mn519019/Ricky-Yang/README.md

 # Ricky-Yang

-This is for my daily analytics and stock management.
+This repository is to share my IT knowledge and improve my future career.
-I do belive stock also requires general analytical skills and it does help me to boost my capital as well as the investment mindset.
+I believe this will help me stay up-to-date in the IT field.
+My interest goes to Cloud Computing, System Admnistration, Automantion Development, and Networking Thank you for exploring my git!